Non DIscrimination Ordinances

 The prime sponsor of this ordinance was Lehigh County Commissioner Zach Cole-Borghi.
 Co-sponsors of the ordinance were Lehigh County Commissioner Jon Irons, and Lehigh County Commissioner Shelia Alvarado, with full support of the Chair of the Lehigh County Board of Commissioners Geoff Brace.
 It passed with a 6 to 3 vote.
 The ordinance was signed into law by Lehigh County Executive Phillips Armstrong about two weeks after passage.

-The primary author of this ordinance is Liz Bradbury, who also is the Chair of Keystone Equality.
-The ordinance was created through a 3 year collaborative effort by the very diverse Lehigh County Human Relations Advisory Council (LCHRAC) members — a volunteer group appointed by the Board of Commissioners and County Executive specifically to create protections for the citizens and those working in, living in, and those using public accommodations in Lehigh County.
+The primary author of this ordinance was Liz Bradbury, who also is the Chair of Keystone Equality.
+The ordinance was created through a three year collaborative effort by the very diverse Lehigh County Human Relations Advisory Council (LCHRAC) members — a volunteer group appointed by the Board of Commissioners and County Executive specifically to create protections for the citizens and those working in, living in, and those using public accommodations in Lehigh County.

 The Lehigh County Ordinance protects people from discrimination based on sexual orientation and gender identity and expression along with many other classes of people who may be subject to discrimination.
 It goes beyond the protections afforded by PA state and federal laws in significant ways.